China and the United Nations: Voting trends

-China works hard to cultivate favorable votes from African countries at the United Nations.
+China works hard to cultivate favorable votes from African countries at the United Nations.This pattern of alignment is linked to China's broader strategy of building political partnerships across the Global South.Through development financing and diplomatic engagement, China has strengthened its relationships with African countries, which in turn influences voting behavior with UN bodies.
 It has often been successful, and the voting pattern of the Africa countries which rotate on the Security Council and African members of the Human Rights Council generally align more frequently with China than with the United States, France, and the United Kingdom.

 The General Assembly votes of African countries and China have also generally aligned.
 As part of China's view of South-South cooperation, it often seeks to base its UN voting behavior on the positions of regional groupings in the global South like the Arab League or the African Union.
 Where there are differences among African countries, China generally encourages those countries to reach a regional consensus.

 Within the United Nations Security Council, China is generally aligned with the other permanent members.
 From 1991 to 2020, its disagreements with the United States have primarily come over issues related to the Middle East and sub-Saharan Africa, with those disagreements increasing over time.
 These areas of increasing disagreement often involve the Palestinian-Israeli conflict and matters of state sovereignty, as discussed below.

 Before its entry to the UN, China viewed UN peacekeeping missions negatively, regarding them as an attempt to infringe on countries' sovereignty.
 After its UN entry, China's opposition to such missions was generally verbal, rather than reflected in its votes; it chose not to participate in such decisions rather than actively using its votes against them.

 Thus, China rarely used its veto power before 2011.
 It instead used abstention to avoid express disapproval without directly confronting its fellow permanent members.
 Also prior to 2011, China was increasingly open to the concept of responsibility to protect, especially in relation to Sudan and Darfur.